plum-umd/symphony-lang/autotools.md

 - GNU Automake 1.12.6 or newer.
 - GNU M4 1.4.16 or newer.

+Note that this list of tools is much more developer oriented than the list of tools required by the next step.

-To initialize the build system, simply run the following command:
+To initialize the build system, run the following command:

 ```
 ./autogen